alexandreborges/malwoverview/README.md

 # ABOUT

-Malwoverview.py is a simple tool to perform an initial and quick triage of malware samples, URLs and hashes.
+Malwoverview.py is a first response tool for threat hunting, which performs an initial and quick triage of malware samples, URLs, IP addresses, domains, malware families, IOCs and hashes.
-Additionally, Malwoverview is able to show some threat intelligence information.

 This tool aims to :